AllStarLink/ASL3-Manual/docs/adv-topics/remotebase.md

 Sample:

 ```
-[1999]           ; node number for the remote base
+[1998]           ; node number for the remote base
-authlevel = 2    ; Remote base authentication level
 ; authlevel = 0  ; Anyone can use it
 ; authlevel = 1  ; Requires log in, Waits for Tx key to ask for it
-; authlevel = 2  ; Requires log in, asks for it automously
+authlevel = 2  ; Requires log in, asks for it automously

 [remote-functions]
 8xx=remote,99,OK,E ; where xx is the password